Skip to main content

 Sealing (Caulking) the Gap Where Concrete Meets a House

-Learn about why caulking the gaps between your home and concrete is a crucial maintenance practice that can help keep water damage and concrete settling at bay.
+Learn about why caulking the gaps between your home and concrete is a crucial maintenance practice that can help prevent water damage and concrete settling.

 If you’ve noticed gaps between your home and the concrete around it, you’re probably wondering if you should seal them up, or leave them the way they are.